 - Financial Data includes bank account details.

 - Transaction Data includes details about payments to and from you and other details of services you have purchased from us.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-- Profile Data includes your password, purchases or orders made by you, your interests, preferences, feedback and survey responses.
+- Profile Data includes your password, purchases or orders you make, interests, preferences, feedback, and survey responses.

 - Usage Data includes information about how you use our website and services.

 - Marketing and Communications Data includes your preferences in receiving marketing from our third parties and us and your communication preferences.

 We do not collect any Special Categories of Personal Data about you (including details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health, or genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
 In this case, we may have to cancel a service you have with us but we will notify you if this is the case at the time.